General information on cannabis

 • THC is mostly responsible for the health risks associated with cannabis.

-• CBD does not cause intoxicating effects.
+• CBD is non-psychoactive, meaning it does not cause intoxicating effects and can lessen the effects of THC.
 CBD is being studied for possible medical uses.
-The long-term effects of using pure CBD products is unknown.

 Cannabis can make you feel happy, relaxed and talkative or it may cause unpleasant effects.
 These can include confusion, sleepiness, anxiety, fear, panic, paranoia, delusions or hallucinations.
-The signs of poisoning may include nausea, vomiting, chest pain, dizziness, sleepiness, anxiety, panic attacks and psychosis.
-If you have had too much or you are not enjoying your experience:
+Cannabis affects everyone differently, an individual can have different experiences each time they use cannabis.
+The signs of cannabis poisoning may include nausea, vomiting, chest pain, dizziness, sleepiness, anxiety, panic attacks and psychosis.
+If you have had too much:

-• Drink water and have something to eat, and
+• Drink water and have something to eat

-Most people who use cannabis occasionally will not experience negative health effects over time.
-The risk for harm is more likely for persons under 25 and persons who use regularly (every day or a few times a week).
-Not using cannabis is the best way to avoid the risks to your health.
-If you choose to use, follow these tips to reduce your risk.
+The risk for harm is more likely for people under 25 and people who use regularly (every day or a few times a week).
+Not using cannabis is the best way to avoid potential risks to your health.
+If you choose to use, follow these tips.

 Methods of use and types of cannabis products

-Cannabis can be inhaled through smoking, vaping, or dabbing, and ingested in foods and drinks.
+Cannabis can be inhaled through smoking, vaping, or dabbing, and ingested in foods, oils and drinks.

 Dried Flower